yibocat/MohuPy/README.md

  - [ ] Derivatives of mohunum function and gradients of mohuset functions
  - [ ] Symbol mohu function
  - [ ] Adapted to GPU
+ - [ ] Integrate the operations of fuzzy numbers and fuzzy sets into computational graph models
+ - [ ] Add more Archimedean norm operations and register (Einstein, Frank, Hamacher)

 ## Quick Start